kemdev/jobsuche-api-js/README.md

 # Usage

 ### Note:
-No need to initialize the app anymore, as the "X-API-KEY": "jobboerse-jobsuche" headers are added automatically in all requests.
+No need to initialize the app anymore, as adding "X-API-KEY": "jobboerse-jobsuche" to the headers is added automatically in all requests.
 This is the authentication needed in the latest update of the Jobsuche API.
-For more details, check the <a href="https://github.com/bundesAPI/jobsuche-api#:~:text=Bei%20folgenden%20GET%2Drequests%20ist%20die%20clientId%20als%20Header%2DParameter%20%27X%2DAPI%2DKey%27%20zu%20%C3%BCbergeben">Arbeitsagentur Jobsuche API Documentation</a>.
+For more details, check theFor more details, check the official [Arbeitsagentur Jobsuche API Documentation](https://github.com/bundesAPI/jobsuche-api#:~:text=Bei%20folgenden%20GET%2Drequests%20ist%20die%20clientId%20als%20Header%2DParameter%20%27X%2DAPI%2DKey%27%20zu%20%C3%BCbergeben).

 ## Fetch Job Search Results